cmndrsn/mer-quality/content/survey-items.md

 -   What is the number of annotators (if raw data given)?
 -   What are the data domains (e.g., annotations, audio, lyrics, features, videos, movement, tags, etc.)?
 -   Is test data publicly available?
 -   Does the study use direct or indirect annotation methods?
-Direct annotation methods comprise participants ratings, whereas indirect methods include web scraping labels or algorithmic judgments.
 -   What annotation framework(s) is/are used?
 -   The estimated cost of establishing the dataset is reported.